tomas-oa/pinflag-backend-challenge/README.md

 cp .env.example .env
 ```

-Then paste the following values in the .env file
+Then paste the following values in the .env file (Usually the environment variables should be private and NOT uploaded.
+But since this a challenge I'm leaving them here to facilitate the review)
 ```bash
 PORT=5000
 DATABASE_URI=postgres://postgres:docker@127.0.0.1:5432/pinflag_challenge